 Are you wondering if it’s safe to travel to Bali right now?
-Should you cancel your travel plans after the devastating earthquakes in Lombok, Sulawesi, and now Java?
+Should you cancel your travel plans after the devastating earthquakes in Lombok & Sulawesi, and the tsunami in Java?
 This post explains what it’s like in Bali right now and helps you decide.